deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18798/index.md

 > </details>

-> Table 1 compares existing chart-related datasets across three properties: Q&A properties, chart properties, and dataset properties, highlighting their strengths and weaknesses for chart question answering tasks.
+> Table 1 compares existing chart-related datasets across three properties: Q&A properties, chart properties, and dataset properties, highlighting their differences in terms of format, complexity, and scalability.

 </details>